 ✅ Practice excellent hand hygiene

-✅ Use proper sterile technique for invasive devices
+✅ Use sterile technique for invasive devices

-✅ Educate patients on infection prevention
+✅ Educate patients about infection prevention

-✅ Encourage early mobilization and good nutrition
+✅ Encourage early mobilization and proper nutrition

 ⚠️ Complications of Sepsis

-Without fast action, sepsis can progress to:
+Without fast intervention, sepsis can progress to:

-• Septic shock (severe low blood pressure despite fluids)
+- Septic shock (severe low blood pressure despite fluids)

-• Multiple organ dysfunction syndrome (MODS)
+- Multiple organ dysfunction syndrome (MODS)

-• Death
+- Death

 🧩 Add This to Your Nursing Bundle